CharalamposGiannakis/vu-mathematics-for-ml/README.md

 # Mathematics for Machine Learning

-A public, hands-on companion to the mathematical foundations of ML.
-Built with clear explanations, proofs, and executable notebooks in Python (with notes bridging to Julia, R, and MATLAB where helpful).
+A learning companion for the mathematics behind Machine Learning.
+This repository follows my MSc in Business Analytics – Computational Intelligence (VU Amsterdam).
+Its purpose is to document and clarify the mathematical concepts from my coursework,
+ensuring that each lecture is 100% mathematically understood.

 ## Why this repo

-- Show the *math behind the methods* in a practical way.
-- Help students (and my future self) go from definition → theorem → intuition → code.
-- Build an open portfolio as I start my Master's in Business Analytics (Computational Intelligence) at VU Amsterdam.
+- Keep my MSc notes structured and accessible.
+- Clarify difficult mathematical concepts with my own explanations.
+- Collect assignments and comments in one place.
+- Build a public academic portfolio to share

 ## Topics roadmap